Financial Accounting Manual for Federal Reserve Banks, January 2015

-- Notes missing from inventory at Bureau of Engraving and Printing: For all unissued notes (in either note or sheet form) which the Bureau determines to be missing from its inventories, the Assistant Federal Reserve Agent will issue the notes as shown on the Bureau's Letter of Advice.
+- Notes missing from inventory at Bureau of Engraving and Printing: For all unissued notes (in either note or sheet form) which the BEP determines to be missing from its inventories, the Assistant Federal Reserve Agent will issue the notes as shown on the BEP's Letter of Advice.
 The Reserve Bank will record two entries: first, credit Federal Reserve notes outstanding and debit profit and loss; and second, credit profit and loss and debit to the Treasury general account.

 51.50 Statements of the Federal Reserve Agent